ryanatkn/earbetter/contributing.md

-# contributing to earbetter
+# Contributing to Earbetter

-hey cool thanks for your interest
+Hey thanks for your interest

 1. This project is non-commercial, open source, and public domain, and is not affiliated with any websites or apps except